Codartis/DiagramTool/help/Help.md

   * Adding an entire type hierarchy: **CTRL+SHIFT+D, CTRL+SHIFT+H**

 ### Adding items to diagram from Solution Explorer
+* **Drag-and-drop** items from the Solution Explorer tree to the Codartis Diagram Tool window.
+  * C# code file (.cs): adds the namespaces and types that are declared in that file.
+  * Folder: adds all C# files in that folder.
+  * Project: adds the project's output assembly.
+  * Solution Folder: adds all projects in that folder.

+> The solution node cannot be dragged, but you can add it by right-click > **Add to Codartis Diagram**.

+Or

-* In the Solution Explorer window right-click on a file or folder
+* In the Solution Explorer window right-click on a file, folder, project, solution folder, or the solution node.
   * In the context menu click **Add to Codartis Diagram**

 <div align="center"><img src="images/AddToDiagramFromSolutionExplorer.png" alt="Add to Diagram from Solution Explorer"></div>